Star Test Activity Report

 to close the window without saving your choices).

 Use the Date Range drop-down list to choose the dates you want to generate the report for.
-You can select an existing marking period, or you can select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).
+You can select an existing marking period, screening window, or you can select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).

 Check Hide [Groups or Grades] Without Data if you want to exclude groups or grades from the report that have no testing data (the name of the box will change based on which Group By option you chose in step 4; if you selected Do Not Group, this box will not be present).